 [David M. Kotz, “The Final Conflict: What Can Cause a System-Threatening Crisis of Capitalism?”
 Science & Society.
 Volume 75, number 3, July 2010.
 Pages 362-379.]

 Be that as it may, the final contradiction of capitalism may, after years of expectation, be a reality.
-Serial malevolence has been institutionalized.
+A presence of revolutionary mechanisms has been coupled with an absence of revolutionary agency.
+Whereupon serial malevolence has now been institutionalized.
 In the U.S. body politic, the ironic, illusory embodiment of a supposed panacea for neoliberalism became a charismatic, flamboyant New York capitalist.
 He is, even if only facetiously, the last Trump.
 This man was elected to singlehandedly resolve the problems which, themselves, proceeded from the warriors of deceit in the corporatocracy.
-Emerging from beneath the skyline as a perfect storm, the enigmatic victor triumphed, by a hair’s breadth, through the American electoral college.
+Emerging from beneath the skyline as a perfect storm, the enigmatic, if simple–minded, victor triumphed, by a hair’s breadth, through the American electoral college.
 Remarkably, during a televised campaign rally, he explicitly requested that the neo–Stalinist government in Russia release hacked data on his nearest challenger.
 She was, in the end, the overwhelming winner of the popular vote.

 Russia, if you are listening, I hope that you are able to find the 30,000 e-mails that are missing.
 I think that you will probably be rewarded mightily by our press.
 Let’s see if that happens.

 [Donald J. Trump in Abigal Tracy, “Yes, Donald Trump Just Asked Russia to Hack Hillary Clinton.”
 Vanity Fair.
 July 27th, 2016.
 Online.]